preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/index.rst

 Languages
 -----------------
 Use this setting to select the languages that should be available for the user interface in the tenant.
 These languages can also be used for Announcements and Shared Links.
-Language versions of pages are handled differently - Page Variations, see the heading "Variations" on this page:  :doc:`Page Variations </pages/page-settings/index>`
+Language versions of pages are handled differently - Page Variations, see the heading "Variations" on this page:  :doc:`Page Settings </pages/page-settings/index>`

 Do the following to select languages: